HLF Summit 2026 Edition

 Director R&D / Innovation / Venture Capital de Bouygues Construction, France

-16:55 – 17:25 Fact Checking # 2- Quantum technologies
+16:55 – 17:25 Fact Checking # 2- AI

 As artificial intelligence becomes embedded in everyday life and critical decision-making, this session explores a central question: can we truly trust AI systems and will they be sustainable?
 It will examine the societal, economic and environmental impacts of AI, including issues of transparency, reliability and growing energy and resource consumption.
 Through a non-technical discussion, the session highlights both the opportunities and the responsibilities involved in developing and deploying trustworthy AI.